Watson1978/leak_profiler/README.md

   * `max_referrers` (default `3`): Outputs the number of references in order of the amount of memory used.
   * `report` (defalut `nil`): Specify the logger object if you want to use custom logger.

+> [!NOTE]
+> This uses `ObjectSpace.allocation_sourcefile` method to measurement.
+> It can't get an object allocated information in Ruby core API / C extension library API.

 ### `LeakProfiler#report_rss`
 This method outputs the RSS (Resident Set Size) of the process with CSV format, like: